NextGeoss/ckanext-nextgeossharvest/README.md

 2. Create a new harvester via the harvester interface.
 3. Select `GLASS LAI Harvester` from the list of harvesters.
 4. Add a config as described above.
 5. Select `Manual` from the frequency options.
-The harvester only needs to run twice (with two different configurations); the datasets are created programmatically and the program that produced the products has ended, so there are no updates or new products that you'll need to harvest later.
+The harvester only needs to run twice (with two different configurations).
 6. Run the harvester.
 It will programmatically create datasets.

 ## <a name="develop"></a>Developing new harvesters